Genre / Style:

 We are based in Scotland but gladly receive (and encourage) submissions worldwide.
 Firewords is shipped across the globe.

 Firewords is a small and independently run magazine.
 All profits go towards producing the following issue, so unfortunately we cannot offer payment to our writers at this stage - though we do hope to do so as the publication grows.
-Each of our writers receive a complimentary printed copy of the issue they feature in and their bio is featured on the Firewords website.
+Each of our writers receive a complimentary printed copy of the issue they feature in.

 There is a space on our submission form for an optional cover letter where you can enter a short bio.
 However, if selected, we will request an additional bio with a specific word count.